Gagan Thapa: Livable Kathmandu Campaign

-Minister of Health (2016 - 2017)
+Minister of Health (2016 – 2017)

 On 26 August 2016, Thapa was sworn into office as the Minister for Health by President Bidhya Devi Bhandari.

-Member of Parliament (2017 - Present)
+Member of Parliament (2017 – Present)

 Thapa was elected as a Member of Parliament in the 2017 Nepalese Legislative Election in December 2017 from Kathmandu-4 for the second time consecutively.
 He is a member of the Parliamentary Committee on Education and Health.

 While campaigning during the election, Thapa along with 10 others was injured when an IED exploded at Chapali Height in Kathmandu.
 Thapa suffered minor injuries to his head and back in the explosion.
 There was a lot of outrage, both from Nepali Congress leaders as well leaders of opposition and other parties, directed at the government following the government's inability to figure out the perpetrators, given that Thapa's party was in majority control of the government at the time.

 Thapa was critical of the Information Technology Bill on grounds of it "curtailing the fundamental rights of people to freedom of expression and opinion, and was hence against the spirit of the constitution."
 On 29 November 2018, Thapa had called for a civil disobedience against the 4 day odd-even traffic rule issued to manage the Asia Pacific Summit 2018 by the government.
 Thapa commented that the organization had a controversial history of accusations of mass proselytism as well as the illegal promotion of Christianity and the public should not suffer for such an unjust cause.

 Intraparty politics

 Bid for general secretary

-In March 2016, Thapa unsuccessfully contested for the post of the Nepali Congress Party's general secretary, competing against Arjun Narsingh KC (his father-in-law), and Shashank Koirala.
+In March 2016, Thapa unsuccessfully contested for the post of the Nepali Congress Party's general secretary, competing against Arjun Narasingha KC and Shashanka Koirala.
 He was the only candidate who represented the youth among the 10 aspirants of office bearer positions in the country's oldest and largest political party.
 As a Central Committee Member, Thapa has called for a change in the Nepali Congress's leadership through a special party convention.
 Thapa also lead the party's central publicity and communication committee for the federal and provincial elections.
+Thapa was one of the candidates for the post of General Secretary in the 14th general convention of Nepali Congress and was elected with highest popular votes.